sidharth91/iothub-project/README.md

 Steps to upload the certificate to DPS Service
 ---------------------------------------------------
-step1:create a device provisioning service using azure client or porta step2:create a IOT HUB using azure client or portal step3:link the DPS to IOTHUB step4:go to Manage enrollments->Add Individual enrollments
+step1:create a device provisioning service using azure client or portal
+step2:create a IOT HUB using azure client or portal
+step3:link the DPS to IOTHUB
+step4:go to Manage enrollments->Add Individual enrollments
 step5:in the primary certificate upload the leaf_certificate.pem

 Before running the program copy  leaf_certificate.pem string to SecurityProvider->leafPublicPem variable and leaf_private_key.pem string to  SecurityProvider->leafPrivateKey